JorgVervaet/Computer_Vision_Crosswalk_Detection/README.md

 #### Model training:

-This model can be found in [model_tensorflow.ipynb](https://github.com/JorgVervaet/Computer_Vision_Crosswalk_Detection/blob/main/model_tensorflow.ipynb).It has 17 layers, and can well predict the crosswalk location on the picture with crosswalk.
+This model can be found in [model_tensorflow.ipynb](https://github.com/JorgVervaet/Computer_Vision_Crosswalk_Detection/blob/main/model_tensorflow.ipynb).It has 17 layers, and can well predict the crosswalk location on the image with crosswalk.

 To exclude bounding box prediction on non-crosswalk image, we have downloaded extra images of street view without crosswalk.
-We have added the values to the corresponding columns (xmin=0, ymin=0, xmax=0, ymax=0) in the annotations for these images.
+We added the values to the corresponding columns (xmin=0, ymin=0, xmax=0, ymax=0) in the annotations for these images, and train it again with both crosswalk and non-crosswalk images.

 The idea is that when there is a crosswalk, it will detect and predict the bounding box of the crosswalk.
 For image without crosswalk, it will make a tiny bounding box so that we can filter it out.